 A health care provider will fill out demographic information about the baby and the baby's mother/guardian on the newborn screening card.
 This information allows NSO to correctly interpret the baby's results, and, in the event that the baby screens positive for a disease, it will allow the health care providers coordinating follow-up to contact the parent/guardian quickly to retrieve the baby.

 As a health care provider, it is important that you emphasize to parents/guardians that newborn screening is part of their baby's routine care and could save their baby's life and/or prevent serious health problems.
 The vast majority of parents agree to have their baby screened.
 Parents/guardians may choose to decline newborn screening for their baby.
-You should discuss this decision with them, and you should document this decision in the baby's medical record.
-Some health care providers will ask parents/guardians to sign a form indicating that they have refused this testing for their baby.
+You should discuss this decision with them, and you should document this decision in the baby's medical record and complete the decline form on the newborn screening card.

 The Newborn Screening Sample

-It is critical that NSO receive the newborn screening specimen card as soon as possible after the blood spots are collected.
-Therefore, the cards should be sent no later than 24 hours after collection and, ideally, as soon as the blood spots are dry (four to six hours after collection).
+It is critical that NSO receive the newborn screening blood dot card as soon as possible after the blood spots are collected.
+Therefore, the cards should be sent the next business day after collection and, ideally, as soon as the blood spots are dry (at least three hours after collection).
 Babies with some of the diseases screened will start to become ill and may suffer irreversible damage soon after birth.

 The hospital or health care provider will send the baby's sample to NSO using the Purolator courier service.
 When the sample is received, the blood spot is tested and the demographic information from the newborn screening card is entered into a database.
 This database connects the baby's information with the results of the screening tests, and also serves as a way to store the baby's newborn screening result.